mraleey/mraleey/README.md

-# 💫 About Me:
+# 💫 I'm Ali Haidar
-Proficient in Dart and Flutter for cross-platform mobile development, emphasizing clean, maintainable, and scalable code with GetX state management and MVC architecture.<br>Developed and maintained Android applications using Kotlin, adhering to industry best practices.<br>Web Development using React Framework.<br>Expertly integrated RESTful APIs for backend communication and developed custom Python, PHP, and SQL APIs for scalable app functionalities.<br>Leveraged Firebase for comprehensive backend services, including authentication, real-time databases, and cloud functions.<br>Skilled in UI/UX design with Figma for intuitive prototypes and user interfaces, and experienced as a team lead overseeing the development lifecycle.
+I am a Software Team Lead at Lahore University of Management Sciences (LUMS), working with Enfo.ai, where I lead the design and development of scalable, high-performance digital solutions.

+As a Senior Flutter Developer, I specialize in cross-platform mobile application development using Dart and Flutter, focusing on clean architecture, maintainable code structures, and scalable systems built with MVC principles and GetX state management.
+I also develop native Android applications using Kotlin, ensuring adherence to modern development standards and best practices.

+On the web side, I build responsive, efficient applications with React.js, integrating robust RESTful APIs to ensure seamless communication between frontend and backend systems.
+My backend expertise includes designing and developing custom APIs using Python and PHP, along with a strong proficiency in SQL for database architecture, optimization, and data management.

+I leverage Firebase services—including Authentication, Realtime Database, Firestore, and Cloud Functions—to build secure, scalable cloud-based infrastructure.
+Additionally, I contribute to UI/UX design using Figma, translating product requirements into intuitive and user-centered interfaces.

+Beyond development, I oversee the full software development lifecycle, conduct code reviews, define system architecture, and lead teams to deliver reliable, scalable, and data-driven solutions.

 ## 🌐 Socials: